Rickaym/discord-ext-i18n/README.md

 4. [When are strings not translated?](#when-are-strings-not-translated)

 ### How do we tell the extension to translate x?

 Generally, the extension will translate all messages.
-If you want it to translate other things such as buttons, embeds and so on, you will have to explicitly specify them when instantiating the `Agent` class or edit the `translate_x` flag from the class.
+If you want it to translate other things such as buttons, embeds and so on, you will have to explicitly specify them as parameters when instantiating the `Agent` class or modify the `translate_x` flag from the class.
 See detailed examples [here](./examples/settings)

-Apart from that, you can call the usual methods like `Messegable.send`, `ApplicationContext.respond` with your texts and the translation will be gracefully handled in the backend.
+Apart from that, you can call the usual methods like `Messegable.send`, `ApplicationContext.respond` with your texts and the translation will be handled in the backend.
 Absolutely no code change is necessary when calling these high-level methods.
 Check out the many examples to see specific cases.

 ### How does the extension work?

-As an overview; when you call high-level methods such as `Messegable.send` the extension intercepts the text and destination it's being sent to.
-It resolves whether if this text requires translation by calling the language getter with the ID of the destination and if it does, it will append the language code into the content field.
-This inscription is later intercepted before it gets sent to the discord API where tokenization, translation, caching and other book-keeping occurs if necessary.
+When you call high-level methods e.g. `Messegable.send` the extension intercepts the text and destination it's being sent to.
+It resolves whether if this text requires translation by calling the language getter with the ID of its destination.
+If it exists, it will append the language code into an appropriate field.
+This appendage is later extracted before text gets sent to the discord API where tokenization, translation, caching and other book-keeping occurs if necessary.

 ### What does it use to translate the string?

 By default, the extension translates your strings using the [Google Translator](https://pypi.org/project/googletrans/) library.
 You can override this with your own translator like in the example [here](./examples/modified_translator.py).

 ### When are strings not translated?

 Obviously, the strings will not be translated if they're either already in the language preferred by the destination or the destination has no preference.

-### Coverage
-- `Messages`
-- `Interaction Messages`
-- `Embeds`
-- `Views`
-- `Modals`
+---

+#### TODO

+[] Defer interaction responses only if translation doesn't exist in cache

+Contributions are absolutely welcome, just create a pull-request and I'll merge them if reasonable.